sensisara81/altar-project/docs/ethics/github_copilot_ethics_configuration.md

-# Ethical Configuration for GitHub Copilot Usage
+# Ethical Configuration for GitHub Copilot Usage and for all humans or other AI systems using, collaborating and contribuiting with Euystacio helmi AI and correlated open source data.

-> "In the symbiosis of human wisdom and artificial intelligence, we find the path to ethical evolution."
+> "In the symbiosis of human wisdom and artificial intelligence, we find the path to ethical AI development in resoect to natural beings and natural intelligences and the path to "let humans be humans and let humans remain humans!"

-This comprehensive guide provides detailed configuration instructions for GitHub Copilot across all supported platforms, aligned with the **Euystacio-Helmi AI principles** of transparency, accountability, and human-centered development.
+This comprehensive guide provides detailed configuration instructions for GitHub Copilot, humans and all otger AI Systems across all supported platforms, aligned with the **Euystacio-Helmi AI principles** of transparency, accountability, and human-centered development.

 ---